 Now there’s no more clutter under those curved stairs.
-It’s all neatly packed aways and organized.
+It’s all neatly packed away and organized.

 And when you shut the door all you see is a pretty gallery wall and a door with loads of character.

-We learnt a few things along the way and I wanted to share them with you in case you ever want to create extra storage underneath your curved stairs.
+We learned a few things along the way and I wanted to share them with you in case you ever want to create extra storage underneath your curved stairs.

 Tips for Creating Storage Under a Curved Staircase